 We are born with the tools needed to become emotionally mature and self-reliant as we move from childhood into young adulthood.
 During our childhood these tools remain undeveloped and/or dormant, causing us to be dependent on our parents or guardians.
 As we approach puberty our natural need for self-leadership and emotional independence begin to awaken with the purpose of converting our relationships from dependent to independent.
 The level of success we achieve in our transition to emotional independence is determined by the life-models we learned from our parents.

 Though this is Nature’s plan, it frequently fails because our parents and/or guardians have not achieved emotional independence themselves, so they cannot model and teach these essential life skills to their children.
 Without good parental models of self-leadership and self-reliance we become either unaware or unable to make the shift from dependency to self-reliance.
 This missing developmental stage keeps us unable to self-satisfy our emotional needs throughout our life, thus emotionally dependent from the world around us.
 This highly vulnerable state causes a variety of consequences and unhealthy behaviors related to emotional dependency.
 In severe cases can cause feelings of isolation, leading to self-medication through alcohol, drugs, or to other unhealthy behaviors including depression, violence or suicide.

-Mind Fitness™ helps you to conquer emotional independence, releasing all unwanted layers of anxiety and fear.
+A fast and natural solution to Adult Emotional Dependency (AED) is offered by CognitiveOS Hypnosis®, a proven 13-session ( 3-5 weeks) mind training program, which helps you conquer emotional independence and release all unwanted layers of anxiety and fear.
 By clearing your mind and making inefficient behaviors built around dependency obsolete, your mind will redirect your brainpower towards creating efficient behaviors, performance, self-confidence, efficiency, clarity, and happiness.